• Skip to primary navigation

 • Frequently Asked Questions Cranberry Coconut Ice

-So when I think of this recipe, I think of my nan in her kitchen with me.
-That beautiful 70's kitchen with brown and orange lino and her 1970s green overhead cupboards.
+When I think of this recipe, I think of my nan.
 I also think of how sick I felt after eating too much coconut ice and licking the tin of condensed milk.

 Coconut Ice Ingredients